 For pupils with a specific learning difficulty – for example dyslexia, dyspraxia or dyscalculia – the Learning Support team is able to help with the development of study skills, personal organisation and learning strategies.

-Our School Counsellor, Liz Eldridge, works with the Learning Support teachers to promote mental and emotional health.
+Our School Counsellor, Liz Eldridge, also works with the Learning Support teachers to promote mental and emotional health.

 The Head of the Learning Support team is the Special Educational Needs Co-ordinator, Nicole DeRushie.
 Miss DeRushie can be contacted directly: firstname.lastname@example.org